A healthy smile helps our patients stay healthy

 The comfort and experience of dental bridges or dentures can be improved through the placement of dental implants.
 By essentially taking the place of the root of a tooth, implants can support individual crowns, bridges, or even dentures

-At West Vancouver Dental, Dr. Amanda works closely with colleagues in order to provide restorative work on implants.
+At West Vancouver Dental, Dr. Michelle works closely with colleagues in order to provide restorative work on implants.

 While dentures and removable partials can be loose and unstable, implants provide you with dental replacements that are natural looking and very functional.
 Implants look and feel better than their removable counterparts and offer the same force for biting as bridges that are fixed.
 Best of all, they can last a lifetime if properly maintained.